mitchspano/apex-trigger-actions-framework/README.md

 | record        | record        | yes                 | yes                  | the new version of the record in the DML operation | insert, update, undelete |
 | recordPrior   | record        | yes                 | no                   | the old version of the record in the DML operation | update, delete           |

-To enable this flow, simply insert a trigger action record with Apex Class Name equal to `TriggerActionFlow` and set the Flow Name field with the API name of the flow itself.
+To enable this flow, simply insert a trigger action record with Apex Class Name equal to `TriggerActionFlow` and set the `Flow_Name__c` field with the API name of the flow itself.
 You can select the `Allow_Flow_Recursion__c` checkbox to allow flows to run recursively (advanced).

 ![Flow Trigger Action](images/flowTriggerAction.png)